 A UV sterilizer emits ultra violate ray that kills harmful organisms present in the aquarium water.
 Thus UV sterilizers prevent the parasitic and bacterial infections to which your fish tank is always susceptible.
 It also controls algae growth.

 A UV sterilizer controls spreading diseases from one fish, coral, or invertebrate to another.
-It does not treat sick fish or others because UV sterilizer can kill microorganisms only in the water and not any pathogens attached to fish.
+However, it does not treat sick fish or others because UV sterilizer can kill microorganisms only in the water without any pathogens attached to fish.

 How does a UV sterilizer work?